 Pioneer Village

-America’s oldest living history museum brings 1630 Salem back to life.
+America’s oldest living-history museum brings 1630 Salem back to life.
 Visitors can learn about the lives of some of the earliest English settlers.
 Sites you may explore include simple homes, gardens, a blacksmith’s shop, and the Governor’s Faire House.

 Fort Pickering

-Settlers built Fort Pickering early in the 17th century on Winter Island (actually a peninsula).
-It guarded Salem Harbor until into the 20th century.
 It went by several names until 1799.
 Since then, it has honored Salem’s Gen. Timothy Pickering, who served as Quartermaster General during the Revolutionary War and as Secretary of War for our young country.
-The Fort’s ruins will especially intrigue visitors interested in military history.

 Corwin House